 Complete Admissions Program

-Unlimited one-on-one meetings with your counselor
+Unlimited one-on-one meetings with a principal or master-level counselor

 Access to your counselor via email and phone between meetings